 Where to find Posture Support Products

 There are a couple of options for purchasing the wedge.
-Look it up at OPTP, a teriffic company that offers physical therapy products and a large selection of back care products.
+Look it up at OPTP, a terrific company that offers physical therapy products and a large selection of back care products.
 Another great resource is the Better Back Store.
-Another simple and inexpensive solution that I use beneath my computer desk is a 3-ring binder.
-Any office supply store will have various binder options.Please let me know if you have questions or comments.
+A simple and inexpensive solution that I use beneath my computer desk and Home office set-up is a 3-ring binder.
+Any office supply store will have various binder options.Let me know if you have questions or comments.
 I appreciate hearing what you discover on your road to increased energy and vitality.
-If you find relief, please share this (and other Simple Solutions for Back Pain tips) on FB, Linkedin or via this email.
+If you find relief, please pay it forward by sharing this (and other Simple Solutions for Back Pain tips) on FB, Linkedin or via this email.

 Try the first exercise on the Back System3 machine.Give yourself 10 or 15 minutes before or after your private or semi-private sessions to get on the Back Machine.
 How to: Stretch #1 The Low Back Stretch: Start by holding each stretch for 2 seconds, then work up to a 30 second hold.
 BackSystems recommend 5-7 repetitions.
 This simple exercise provides gentle traction, is a safe lumbar stretch and feels really good!
 (Tucson studio clients, ask me for details or take a look at the guide.
 It’s on the “handle bars.”)